Harshmani1/Portfolio-Harshmani/README.md

 # Portfolio-Harshmani
-This is my Prject and the Portfolio that provides the all details about me.
+This is my Project and the Portfolio that provides all the details about me.